BlakeRain/blakerain.com/content/blog/i-dont-like-automatic-summarisation/index.md

 This information is presented as part of the _AI Key Findings_ for this paper, along with other important sounding headings like _Methodology_ and _Significance_:

+{% from "macros/figure.html" import figure %}
-{{< figure src="arxivlens-misrepresenting-paper.png" title="A screenshot of an incorrect summary of a paper.
-I didn't care enough to capture it entirely." >}}
+{{ figure("arxivlens-misrepresenting-paper.png", caption="A screenshot of an incorrect summary of a paper.
+I didn't care enough to capture it entirely.") }}

 This summary was surprising to me, as I knew that the abstract of the paper told a different story: